Edited by David Anthony Martin

 An Anthology of Mountain Poems

-The Mountain, an anthology focused on the roles and places held by mountains in the lives of those who love them, travel them, meditate in them, choose or find challenge by them.
+The Mountain is focused on the roles and places held by mountains in the lives of those who love them, travel them, meditate in them, choose or find challenge by them.
 The poets in this collection take contemplative note of their connections to mountains as a living, defining, valuable, enriching and spiritual aspect of their own personal lives.
 They are a part of the growing reawakening environmental consciousness and the literary canon of human ecology and rooted in such poets and writers as Walt Whitman, Ralph Waldo Emerson, Philip Whalen, Gary Snyder, John Muir, Cid Corman, Lorine Niedecker and Sam Hamill.

 “Mountains seem to answer an increasing imaginative need in the West.
 More and more people are discovering a desire for them, and a powerful solace in them.
 At bottom, mountains, like all wildernesses, challenge our complacent conviction - so easy to lapse into - that the world has been made for humans by humans.
 Most of us exist for most of the time in worlds which are humanly arranged, themed and controlled.
 One forgets that there are environments which do not respond to the flick of a switch or the twist of a dial, and which have their own rhythms and orders of existence.
 Mountains correct this amnesia.”